 While Yule has undergone transformations over the centuries, its essence as a festival of light and celebration during the winter season continues to resonate in various cultural and spiritual practices today.

-During this time, slaves were granted temporary freedom, and social hierarchies were set aside as people engaged in merriment, feasting, and gift-giving.
-Homes were adorned with greenery, and public squares echoed with laughter and revelry.
+During this time, slaves were granted temporary freedom and social hierarchies were set aside as people engaged in merriment, feasting and gift-giving.
+Homes were decorated with greenery and public squares echoed with laughter and revelry.
 The festival embodied the spirit of generosity and shared abundance, creating a brief but significant period of communal harmony and celebration in ancient Roman society.

 Yule traditions have evolved over time and vary across cultures, but here are five main Yule traditions that have endured or been revived in different forms.